BigstoneDevelopment/datapack/README.md

 ## Planned Features

-- [ ] Add contributer and dev teams on player join
 - [x] Add options menu and button to open from info menu
 - [x] Make sure all scoreboards start with bs
 - [ ] Importing Components